albertoarena/interceptor/README.md

 # Interceptor

-**Interceptor** is a JavaScript library that allows to intercept methods of an existing object, and inject new methods and properties.
+**Interceptor** is a JavaScript library that allows to intercept methods of an existing object, replacing their behaviours and injecting new methods and properties.

 Its purpose is manipulating easily objects created by third-part libraries.